Google Tag Manager

 Unavailable Time Filter

-Unavailable Time may be set and used as a Filter when searching for classes.
+Unavailable Time may be set and used as a Filter when searching for courses.
 This Filter may be turned off if results are too limited.

 Unavailable Time filter allows students to block periods of time.